Srijal97/Personal-Website/_projects/2020_rezoom.md

     </div>
 </div>
 <div class="caption">
-   The IGBT gate pulses (in yellow) and quasi-square wave (in green) across the center of the IGBT legs.
+   The IGBT gate pulses (in yellow) and quasi-square wave (in green) whose pulse width regulates the rectified output DC voltage.
 </div>

 The video below shows a demonstration of the system's short circuit protection.
 It is one of the few things I have implemented that have never failed to work! :D